Research

-I focus on three key research areas: (1) the multidimensionality of small-scale fisheries and how it affects the demand for evidence-based rationales on their contributions to the different pillars of sustainable development, (2) the effectiveness of engagement and communication across multi-stakeholder groups in the context of sustainable fisheries, and (3) the institutional design of governance structures that enable sustainable resource management.
+I focus on three key research areas: (1) the multidimensionality of food systems and small-scale producers (especially fisheries) and how it affects the demand for evidence-based rationales on their contributions to the different pillars of sustainable development, (2) the effectiveness of engagement and communication across multi-stakeholder groups in the context of sustainable resource management, and (3) the institutional design of governance structures that enable sustainable resource management.

 1) Multidimensionality of small-scale fisheries & sustainable development